Cassady Schiller Wealth Management LLC Has $306,000 Position in Bristol-Myers Squibb (NYSE:BMY)

-Cassady Schiller Wealth Management LLC increased its holdings in shares of Bristol-Myers Squibb (NYSE:BMY – Get Rating) by 5.1% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 4,186 shares of the biopharmaceutical company’s stock after acquiring an additional 203 shares during the quarter.
-Cassady Schiller Wealth Management LLC’s holdings in Bristol-Myers Squibb were worth $306,000 as of its most recent SEC filing.
+Cassady Schiller Wealth Management LLC raised its position in Bristol-Myers Squibb (NYSE:BMY – Get Rating) by 5.1% during the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 4,186 shares of the biopharmaceutical company’s stock after buying an additional 203 shares during the quarter.
+Cassady Schiller Wealth Management LLC’s holdings in Bristol-Myers Squibb were worth $306,000 at the end of the most recent reporting period.

 Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
 Cahaba Wealth Management Inc. increased its holdings in Bristol-Myers Squibb by 2.5% during the 1st quarter.
 Cahaba Wealth Management Inc. now owns 5,391 shares of the biopharmaceutical company’s stock worth $405,000 after acquiring an additional 132 shares during the period.
 MV Capital Management Inc. increased its holdings in Bristol-Myers Squibb by 10.7% during the 1st quarter.
 MV Capital Management Inc. now owns 1,391 shares of the biopharmaceutical company’s stock worth $102,000 after acquiring an additional 135 shares during the period.
 Sanders Morris Harris LLC increased its holdings in Bristol-Myers Squibb by 0.3% during the 1st quarter.
 Sanders Morris Harris LLC now owns 40,501 shares of the biopharmaceutical company’s stock worth $2,958,000 after acquiring an additional 137 shares during the period.
 Bernardo Wealth Planning LLC increased its holdings in Bristol-Myers Squibb by 4.3% during the 1st quarter.
 Bernardo Wealth Planning LLC now owns 3,389 shares of the biopharmaceutical company’s stock worth $247,000 after acquiring an additional 139 shares during the period.
 Finally, Providence Wealth Advisors LLC increased its holdings in Bristol-Myers Squibb by 0.5% during the 1st quarter.
 Providence Wealth Advisors LLC now owns 27,047 shares of the biopharmaceutical company’s stock worth $1,997,000 after acquiring an additional 139 shares during the period.
 76.54% of the stock is owned by institutional investors and hedge funds.